-The direct route (“as the crow flys”) to getting to your goals includes support from a team of peers and the help of a coach – even when you know what you need to do.
+The direct route (“as the crow flys”) to achieving your goals includes support from a team of peers and the help of a coach – even when you know what you need to do.

 This morning I was in my lounge room and in my gym class (at the same time via Zoom since we are in COVID ‘lockdown’).
 I balanced for 14 seconds in the crow pose.
 I was quietly thrilled!
 I had achieved another milestone on the path to my goal of balancing for 30 seconds.
-Twelve weeks ago, I couldn’t get my feet off the ground.
-Ten weeks ago, after two weeks of frustrating practice, I could get my feet off the ground only to fall on my face.
+Twelve weeks ago, I couldn’t even get my feet off the ground.
+Ten weeks ago, after two weeks of frustrating practice, I got my feet off the ground only to fall on my face.

 When I turned 60 last year, it struck me I have lived longer than I am going to live and that the quality of the rest of my life would largely be determined by the physical condition of my body, and the quality of my personal and professional relationships.
 It was important I addressed the former.
-I joined a strength and flexibility class at a local “movement studio” and soon found myself in a handstand class learning to do press handstands.
+I joined a strength and flexibility class at a local “movement studio” and soon found myself in a handstand class.
 I had not been looking for a handstand class!

-What has practicing crow pose got to do with leadership, management or building your business?
+What has practising crow pose got to do with leadership, management or building your business?

-We become what we practice and we are always practicing something.
-Practicing is an inescapable part of living.
-When at work, when with our families and when moving our bodies we are practicing.
-We can choose what we practice and what skills we develop but not whether we practice.
-Until twelve weeks ago in the domain of movement, I had been practicing walking occasionally, cycling occasionally and frantically doing squats for the two weeks preceding the ski season.
+We become what we practise and we are always practising something.
+Practising is an inescapable part of living.
+When at work, when with our families and when moving our bodies we are practising.
+We can choose what we practise and what skills we develop but not whether we practise.
+Until twelve weeks ago in the domain of movement, I had been practising walking occasionally, cycling occasionally and frantically doing squats for the two weeks preceding the ski season.
 The results I had been generating were a very slow diminution of my muscle mass, strength and agility combined with a slow increase in the risk of injury.

-Whatever you did for the last 12 weeks is what you practiced.
-What would it serve you to practice over the next month, quarter and year?
+Whatever you did for the last 12 weeks is what you practised.
+What would it serve you to practise over the next month, quarter and year?
 Asked another way, what do you now need to be doing recurrently to experience meaning, fulfillment and success in your life?

-What important activities do you know you need to do that you are not doing, to take care of what you care about?
+What important activities do you need to do, that you are not doing, to take care of what you care about?

 What difference would it make to your future in twelve months’ time if you started doing them?

-It’s easy to put important things off when we do not have a group of peers who support us and some sort of promise to someone else that we will take action.
+It’s easy to put important things off when you do not have a group of peers who support you and some sort of promise to someone else that you will take action.

 I am inspired by my own progress, I am inspired by other’s progress and I see that my progress inspires others.